What is an IUD?

 How does it work?

-The progestin hormone in the Mirena IUD prevents pregnancy by keeping a woman’s ovaries from releasing eggs (ovulation).
+The progestin hormone in the Mirena and Skyla IUD prevents pregnancy by keeping a woman’s ovaries from releasing eggs (ovulation).
 If there are no eggs for the sperm to fertilize, then pregnancy cannot happen.
 Progestin also thickens a woman’s cervical mucus to help block sperm from entering the uterus and joining an egg.